European LT/1000m chmpshp

 Above, Jorg Tebbe, 2015 German Long Track champion

 A European Long Track Championship was first staged in the hugh Strahov Stadium, Prague, a 672yd.
 (614m.) track with a sand surface in 1937.
-Winner was Austrian Martin Schneeweiss, with West Ham riders also having succeess, but hostilities stopped racing until 1947, when the Hammers pair of Malcolm Craven and Canadian Eric Chitty topped the rostrum, with future 3x winner Leif 'Basse' Hveem third.
-Germans Josef Hofmeister and Manfred Poschenreider went on to each score hat-tricks after the FIM formalised the event as the 1000 metre European Championship, subsequently to become the Long Track World Championship in 1971.
-(Only limited information is known of the immediate post-war events, revealed only in 2017: research is ongoing.)
+Winner was Austrian Martin Schneeweiss, with West Ham's Arthur Atkinson claiming the FICM title a year later.
+Post WWII, Leif 'Basse' Hveem took three titles as the event moved back into official status, (as the FIM 1000m European Championship) in 1957, and Germans Josef Hofmeister and Manfred Poschenreider also went on to each score hat-tricks.
+The championship subsequently became the Long Track World Championship in 1971.

 GERMANY, AUSTRIA & NETHERLANDS